-The Community Development Assistance Program (CDAP) consists of the following five components.
-You can find more information by clicking on the links located on the right side of the page.
+CDBG provides federal funding for community-based projects in non-metropolitan areas.
+The program consists of the following components.
+More information on each component is provided in the links on the right side of the page.

-Emergency Public Infrastructure – When emergencies strike, communities may apply for a maximum of $200,000.00 in emergency funding to undertake projects that address an emergency or a particular urgency requiring immediate public infrastructure assistance to eliminate conditions detrimental to health, safety, and public welfare.
+- Critical Assistance – Communities may apply for a maximum of $200,000.00 in funding to undertake projects that address an emergency or a particular urgency requiring immediate assistance to eliminate conditions detrimental to health, safety, and public welfare.

-Revolving Fund – Since 1983, DCEO has awarded approximately $140 million in Community Development Assistance Program (CDAP) Economic Development grants to more than 180 local units of government throughout the state to help them provide financial assistance to businesses locating or expanding within their boundaries.
-As financial assistance projects are repaid, the communities place the moneys in locally-administered Revolving Funds (RFs)
+- Revolving Fund – Since 1983, the Department has awarded approximately $140 million in CDAP Economic Development grants to more than 180 local units of government throughout the state to help them provide financial assistance to businesses locating or expanding within their boundaries.
+As financial assistance projects are repaid, the communities place the moneys in locally-administered Revolving Funds (RFs).

 For more information contact: